Modbus: Write Node

 Address Configuration contains four fields:

-• Connection Type: This field will either be TCP Connection or Serial RTU Connection.
+• Connection Type: This field can be TCP Connection, Serial RTU Connection or Serial ASCII Connection.
 Depending on which type you select, different connection options will be available.
-For serial connection, we only support RTU, and not ASCII.
-Here is more information on the difference between RTU and ASCII.
+For serial connections, here is more information on the difference between RTU and ASCII.

 TCP Connection Configuration